Bifocal data

 - Inconsistency creeps in.

-- Find all words containing /æ/ not spelled
+- Searching across documents hard.- Find all words containing /æ/ not spelled

 “a”.